Kanerix/python-project-template/README.md

 # python-project-template

-My template for Python3 projects
+My template for Python3 projects.

+**INFO:** In the future this template will use UV when the tool is more developed.

 ## Features